 - To support you in providing telehealth to your communities we have developed a Guide to providing tele-eye care for optometrists.
 This document answers a number of frequently asked questions.

-- Visit www.visioninhome.com for further information on portable tablet vision tests
+- Visit www.visioninhome.com for further information on portable tablet tests (visual fields and visual acuity)

 Q) What services should my practice offer during the pandemic?

-Given the fast-changing context we are all now operating in, it is important that we ensure people who require eye care are aware of what services your practice is prepared to provide – including whether these include telehealth and/or offering urgent or emergency face-to-face care, even if further restrictions on the operation of services are introduced.
+It is important that we ensure people who require eye care are aware of what services your practice is prepared to provide – including whether these include telehealth and/or offering urgent or emergency face-to-face care.

 Q) How do I let my patients know I am offering telehealth services?